Abhsin/Tic_Tac_Toe_With_Tests/readme.md

+To run tests, run the following command in the command line:

+python3 tests.py

 The goal of this assignment is to add unit tests to the Tic Tac Toe game:

 1. All the tests should live in tests.py